OverCat2000/notes/Data Ethics/Start.md

 			prevent data being compromised.
 2. offers benefit to both parties.
 3. it offers customer some measure of **support**.
-4. agrees with promises made by the companie.
+4. agrees with promises made by the companies.

+>determining the utilization of personal data is challenging since it does not exist in isolation and one's personal data overlaps with others or with a group.